laravel/docs/dusk.md

     composer require --dev laravel/dusk

-> {note} If you are manually registering Dusk's service provider, you should **never** register it in your production environment, as doing so could lead to arbitrary users being able to authenticate with your application.

 After installing the Dusk package, execute the `dusk:install` Artisan command.
 The `dusk:install` command will create a `tests/Browser` directory and an example Dusk test:

     php artisan dusk:install